griffithlab/pVACtools/docs/pvacvector/prerequisites.rst

   pVACseq run via the ``--input_vcf`` option.
 Output TSVs from MHC Class I and Class II pVACseq results can be combined into one by concatenating the two files and removing the duplicate header line.

+Note that if you supply a fasta file of peptides, these peptides will be used directly in the analysis and used in the final output.
+However, if you use a pvacseq TSV and variants VCF then the length of peptides extracted for junctional epitope testing and reporting in your output will be determined by the ``--input-n-mer`` option.